giangnguyen2412/cs500/README.md

 input sequences.
 Similarly, the order of the classes taken by each student are the same as in the input sequence.
 **Here, with a key, we collect all the value of the key and group them in form of a dictionary**

+**Reduction**.
+The term reduction refers to a computation that repeatedly applies an associative binary operation to a collection of elements until the result is reduced to a single value.
+Recall that associative operations are defined as operations that allow commuting the order of operations.

+Definition 13.19 (Assocative Function).
+A function f : α×α ! α is associative if f(f(x; y); z) =
+f(x; f(y; z)) for all x; y and z of type α.

+Example 13.9.
+Many functions are associative.
+Addition and multiplication on natural numbers are associative, with 0 and 1 as their identities, respectively.
+Minimum and maximum are also associative with identities 1 and −1 respectively.
+The append function on sequences is associative, with identity being the empty sequence.
+The union operation on sets is associative, with the empty set as the identity.

+Note.
+Associativity implies that when applying f to some values, the order in which the applications are performed does not matter.
+Associativity does not mean that you can reorder the arguments to a function (that would be commutativity).

+Important (Associativity of Floating Point Operations).
+Floating point operations are typically not associative, because performing them in different orders can lead to different results because of loss of precision.